-The translation or declaration under Rule 53(3) must also be filed in those cases where the EPO adds a copy of the previous application to the file (see Notice from the European Patent Office, OJ EPO 2002, 192).
+The translation or declaration under Rule 53(3) must also be filed in those cases where the EPO adds a copy of the previous application to the file (see the Notice from the EPO, OJ EPO 2002, 192).

 If the applicant has already provided the EPO with a translation of the priority document as part of a request under Rule 56 (see A‑II, 5.4(vi)) to base missing parts of the description or drawings on the priority application itself, then there is no need for the applicant to file the translation a second time.

 The request for translation cannot be made by telephone (regardless of whether this is mentioned in the minutes).
 Because of the time limit and its possible legal consequences, the request must always be made in writing.
-It may be issued alone or may accompany another official action (e.g. a communication under Art.
-94(3)).
-The translation of the priority document may become necessary only at later stages of the procedure, when documents are retrieved by carrying out a "topping-up" search for conflicting applications under Art.
-54(3) (see C-IV, 7.1, and A‑III, 6.8.2).
+In examination proceedings it may be issued alone or may accompany a communication under Art.
+94(3).
+The translation of the priority document may become necessary only at later stages of the examination procedure, when documents are retrieved by carrying out a "topping-up" search for conflicting applications under Art.
+54(3) (see C‑IV, 7.1, and A‑III, 6.8.2).
 This may also happen during opposition proceedings where the applicant was not requested to file the translation before grant and the opponent raises patentability issues which require examination of the validity of the priority.

 If the required translation or declaration is not filed within the time limit, the right of priority is lost and the applicant or proprietor is informed accordingly (see A‑III, 6.11).
 This has the effect that the intermediate document(s) will become prior art under Art.
 54(2) or Art.
-54(3), as applicable, and therefore relevant for the assessment of patentability (see A‑III, 6.8).
+54(3), as applicable, and therefore relevant for the assessment of patentability (see A‑III, 6.8.3).
 However, for reasons of legal certainty the right of priority remains effective for determining the state of the art for the purposes of Art.
-54(3) (see F-VI, 2.1 and F-VI, 3.5) in respect of any other European patent application.
+54(3) (see F‑VI, 2.1 and F-VI, 3.5) in respect of any other European patent application.
 In that respect it is immaterial whether the translation or declaration has been filed, as changes taking effect after the date of publication do not affect the application of Art.
 54(3).